 The application details and links are on the EMP Museum website.
-Click here to apply to exhibit, present, or perform at Seattle Mini Maker Faire on March 21st and 22nd, 2015.
+Click here to apply to exhibit, present, perform, or host a workshop at Seattle Mini Maker Faire.
 The application deadline is January 10th, but don’t wait until the last minute!
 The application asks for a lot of information and we’d like to talk to you about your application to help us decide which projects to accept to the show.

 Maker Information and Application Process